JRaams/aoc-2015/README.md

 19. \* (De)constructing molecules with various different parts.
 Multiple string replacements that can each have multiple replacement options.
 20. More maths, budget Riemann sequence
 21. RPG Simulator, checking effectiveness of combinations of items using a fitness function
-22. Bounded Depth First Search to find optimal solution / path with unknown endpoint or amount of nodes.
+22. \* Bounded Depth First Search to find optimal solution / path with unknown endpoint or amount of nodes.
 23. Making a simple 'computer' that has two static registers and a set of 6 instructions.
-24. Splittin a list of numbers in three lists with equal sums.
+24. \* Splittin a list of numbers in three lists with equal sums.
-25.
+25. More math operations with large numbers